b-x-wu/create-react-sandbox/README.md

 Create a lightweight React sandbox on your local system that runs like [Create React App](https://github.com/facebook/create-react-app) but without all the dependencies.

 So far, Create React Sandbox has been tested on Windows and on an Ubuntu Github workflow.
-If something does not work, on Windows or otherwise, please file an issue.
+If something does not work please [file an issue](https://github.com/bruce-x-wu/create-react-sandbox/issues).

 ## Getting Started